CobraJet-429/cmsc-207-mini-project/README.md

 This project is a single-page, personal website built with **HTML**, **CSS**, and **JavaScript**, following the principles taught in Clyde Hatter's book *Create with Code: Build Your Own Website*.
 It demonstrates semantic HTML structure, responsive design, and simple interactivity.

 ## Page Content
-- Header with a logo and a navigation menu
+- Header with a logo, navigation menu, and social icons
-- About Me section with image and a short introduction
+- About Me section with a student photo, short text introduction, and an interactive button
 - Expertise/Skills section in a card row format
-- Hobbies & Interests section formatted in a carousel
+- Hobbies & Interests section formatted in a carousel with pagination dots
-- Contact Info section with a simple contact form
+- Contact Info section with a simple contact form and contact options
-- A "Latest Post" section
+- A "Latest Posts" section

 ## Features
+- Semantic HTML5 structure using proper tags (header, nav, section, footer)
-- Mobile-friendly, responsive design with CSS media queries for different screen sizes
+- Responsive design using CSS media queries that adapt the layout across desktop and mobile
+- Menu collapse where the nav condenses into a toggle button on mobile screens
-- Styled page components using CSS for layout, colors, and typography
+- CSS styling for layout, typography, colors, and hover effects across all sections
+- Vanilla JS infinite loop carousel with smooth slide transitions and pagination dots
-- JavaScript interactivity for dynamic content
+- Modal popup triggered by the Read More button on the About Me section for dynamic content
+- Anchor-linked navigation menu scrolling to corresponding page sections
-- Responsive images that adjust based on screen size and device width
+- Responsive sections with images, text, and grids reflow based on screen width
-- Semantic HTML structure using proper tags (header, section, footer, etc.)
-- Navigation menu (with anchor links) that also adjust layout based on screen size
-- Hover effects and simple visual transitions using CSS
+- CSS hover effects and visual transitions on buttons, links, and nav items

 ## Technologies Used
 - HTML5